Board Term: Jan. 1, 2015 - Jan. 1, 2019

 Board of Education (SBOE) in November 2014 and will serve a four-year term of

 office.
 She is a member of the board's Committee on School Initiatives, which oversees agenda items related to charter schools, State Board for Educator Certification rules, and the appointment of school board members for districts located on military bases.

-Beltran is a first-generation college graduate, a
+Beltran, who lives in Fort Worth, is a first-generation college graduate, a

 teacher and education policy leader.
 The daughter of Mexican immigrants,

 Beltran was raised in SBOE District 13, graduating from North Side High School

 Upon graduating from Williams College with a bachelor's degree in political science, Beltran taught

 bilingual kindergarten and fourth grade.
 A desire to have an impact beyond her

 own classroom caused Beltran to enroll in the LBJ School of Public Affairs at